9 Lessons I learned from publishing a book (one year later)

 - The ISBN number was mixed up between the 3 formats.
 Each format needs a different ISBN number and the softcover ISBN was inadvertently used in the hardcover.
 Fixing this was a back-and-forth process that was never-ending.

-This week, Harvard Bookstore restocked their shelves with more copies of “Hotel 9/11” — in anticipation of the surge of sales in September.
-I still get misty-eyed seeing my book on the shelf and still feel humbled that my book is there still.
+This week, the Harvard Bookstore restocked their shelves with more copies of “Hotel 9/11” — in anticipation of the surge of sales in September.
+I still get misty-eyed seeing my book on the shelf and still feel humbled that my book is there still and people buy it!

 Thanks to all the people who supported me and believed in the mission to remember 9/11.